Tooth and Mouth Care

 Work, Worth and Wellness

 Wow.
 What an eye-opening month it has been.
-Ever since I shared that I was quitting Save My Reno, I’ve been bombarded with realizations about work, worth and wellness—themes that seem to have punctuated my adulthood.
-On the other side of listening to and acting on my instincts was not what I was expecti
+Ever since I shared that I was quitting Save My Reno, I’ve been bombarded with realizations about work, worth and wellness—theme

 The Pressure To Name It